Jody Gerut: Professional career

 On January 20, 2011, Gerut was signed to a minor league contract by the Seattle Mariners.

-On February 27, 2011, Gerut announced his retirement, citing his heart was no longer in the game, claiming he "didn't want to be a player that plays for only his paycheck."
+On February 27, Gerut announced his retirement.
+He said that his heart was no longer in the game, explaining that he "didn't want to be a player that plays for only his paycheck."

 Broadcasting career

 On August 1, 2018, Gerut served as analyst for the Facebook Live broadcasting crew working the Indians-Twins game.